What’s New? The Last 15 Years of Leadership

 “Business schools are on the wrong track… The actual cause of today’s crisis in management education is far broader in scope and can be traced to a dramatic shift in the culture of business schools… This scientific model, as we call it, is predicated on the faulty assumption that business is an academic discipline like chemistry or geology.
 In fact, business is a professional, akin to medicine and the law, and business schools are professional school—or should be.”

-The intent of the scientific model, its philosophical traditional, is knowing.
+The intent of the scientific model, it’s philosophical tradition, is knowing.
 For example, university students learn what is known about chemistry until they know chemistry themselves.
 Similarly, the preferred method of leadership research and teaching in the 20th century was knowing: observe or interview successful leaders, identify what qualities or skills they have in common, and teach those qualities and skills to students until they knew those qualities and skills.
 However, as anyone who has tried to lose weight or improve their fitness has experienced, knowing does not always equate with doing.
 Learning about leadership or knowing about leadership does not make one a leader.

-Harvard Business School professor emeritus Michael C. Jensen and Werner Erhard began teaching a one-semester course in business schools, medical schools, and military academies with one objective: “Leave students who complete the course actually being leaders and exercising leadership effectively as their natural self-expression.”
+Werner Erhard and Harvard Business School professor emeritus Michael C. Jensen began teaching a one-semester course in business schools, medical schools, and military academies with one objective: “Leave students who complete the course actually being leaders and exercising leadership effectively as their natural self-expression.”
 They put aside what they knew about teaching leadership and used the courses and laboratories in which to experiment, test, and iterate on theories about what it takes to leave people being leaders and exercising leadership effectively as their natural self-expression.
 They even considered the radical notion that such a course might never mention the words “leader” or “leadership.”
 Early in their work, they distinguished two theories of leadership and experimented with both:

 - “From the Stands” Third-Person Theory of Leadership: being and action are observed and commented on by someone, and then described, interpreted and explained.